pravinchandankhede/designpatterns/README.md

 This demonstrates the class [AccountFactory](https://github.com/pravinchandankhede/designpatterns/blob/main/src/creational/FactoryMethod/AccountFactory/AccountFactory.cs) which creates instance of [SavingAccount](https://github.com/pravinchandankhede/designpatterns/blob/main/src/creational/FactoryMethod/Account/SavingAccount.cs) or [CurrentAccount](https://github.com/pravinchandankhede/designpatterns/blob/main/src/creational/FactoryMethod/Account/CurrentAccount.cs) and returns a [IAccount](https://github.com/pravinchandankhede/designpatterns/blob/main/src/creational/FactoryMethod/Account/IAccount.cs) object.
 The caller can work with both the instances in exactly same way abstracting thier internal details and implementation details.

+It also shows how to leverage a base class [AccountBase](https://github.com/pravinchandankhede/designpatterns/blob/main/src/creational/FactoryMethod/AccountFactory/AccountBase.cs) to provide common fields and functionality across all derived class.
+This enables us to create a common abstraction among all derived classes and still make use of Factory to create instance thereby ensuring common pattern id followed by each client.

 ## Structural Patterns
 These patterns deals with the structure of code and classes.
 It highlights how different classes interact to form a larger system of classes.